-While her EP, “Stick Around and Find Out”, may have been recorded under extraordinary circumstances (homeless and waiting out her legal troubles), Kandle streamlined her focus and vision.
-She steps into her self worth with the confidence of a true veteran who is capable of taking any situation and finding an opportunity for a deeper emotional connection.
+Now, Kandle is setting her sights on her next project – her upcoming fourth album.
+While the new album – which is currently untitled – may have been recorded under extraordinary circumstances (while under lockdown due to the Coronavirus pandemic), Kandle streamlined her focus and vision.
+She steps into her self-worth with the confidence of a true veteran who is capable of taking any situation and finding an opportunity for a deeper emotional connection.
 If her past has provided catharsis, her future is all about empowerment.

 Growing up in the music industry as the daughter of Neil Osborne (5440) has provided Kandle’s artistry with a unique insight.
+She brings a seasoned performance to every line and every word, channeling over a decade of touring the globe – including France, China, and North America – and has collaborated with some of Canada’s finest songwriters, such as Sam Roberts, Coeur de pirate, Peter Dremanis (July Talk) and Devon Portielje (Half Moon Run).
 There are no gimmicks here, no trite attempts at making playlist-friendly and disposable ear-candy.
 Instead, this is an artist at her most empowered and authentic.
 An artist who by sharing her own story of healing, can help us all do the same.

 Copyright © 2015.
 Auteur Research, All Rights Reserved